-Contract Law, Cap 149, ss 172 and 174.
+Contract Law, Cap 149, arts 172 and 174.

-- Should not have been convicted within the last 10 years from the date of the submission of the application of any offence under the Exchange Control Law, or the Customs and Consumption Taxes Law or any other offence which entails immorality or dishonesty; - Should never have been declared bankrupt; and - Should be a high school graduate.
+Law, or the Customs and Consumption Taxes Law or any other offence which entails immorality or dishonesty;

+- Should never have been declared bankrupt; and - Should be a high school graduate.

-Section 3 of the Regulation of Relations Law places a commercial agent under a general duty to act according to the law and in good faith vis-à-vis the principal and act in the best interests of the principal.
+Article 3 of the Regulation of Relations Law places a commercial agent under a general duty to act according to the law and in good faith vis-à-vis the principal and act in the best interests of the principal.
 Specifically, every commercial agent is under a duty to put every possible effort to negotiate or conclude the transactions entrusted to him and pass to the principal all necessary information he has acquired.

-Under section 9 of the Commercial Agents Law, breach of any of the provisions of the law renders commercial agents liable to a fine of up to $\notin$ 519, up to six months' imprisonment or both.
+Under article 9 of the Commercial Agents Law, breach of any of the provisions of the law renders commercial agents liable to a fine of up to €519, up to six months' imprisonment, or both.

-Under section 182 of the Contract Law, the principal is obliged to indemnify the agent against the consequences of every legal act of the latter within the authority conferred on him.
-The principal must indemnify the agent under the consequences of any act performed under his instructions by the agent in good faith even if they harm third parties' rights.
+Under article 182 of the Contract Law, the principal is obliged to indemnify the agent against the consequences of every legal act of the latter within the authority conferred on him.
+The principal must indemnify the agent against the consequences of any act performed under his instructions by the agent in good faith even if they harm third parties' rights.

 However, the principal is not liable as against his agent to indemnify him for any act entailing criminal liability even if performed under his command.
-Under section 185, the principal is under a duty to compensate the agent for damage or any loss incurred by the agent as a result of the principal's omission or lack of skill.
+Under article 185, the principal is under a duty to compensate the agent for damage or any loss incurred by the agent as a result of the principal's omission or lack of skill.